 |Halftones use dots to simulate grayscale images.|

 If you do any sort of art, I'm sure you've seen this before.
 It's used to print photos in magazines and newspapers.
 Print comics also use the technique, but since they are printing line art, rather than photos, the coloring and shading uses Shading Tones.
+(I've added a list of of articles and resources to the end of this post, so scroll down for more info.)

 This is one area where Manga Studio / Clip Paint Studio outshines Photoshop.
 Although Photoshop (and Adobe Illustrator) does an excellent job of converting images into tone patterns (and in combining vector tones with the raster line art), this is something that MS/CS just does better.
 First of all, it ships with a large set of tones that are ready to use: they can be found in the Materials panel.